Tunnelsats/tunnelsats/README.md

 - go to [tunnelsats.com](https://tunnelsats.com) and select "Renew Subscription" on the navigation bar
 - enter the WireGuard public key - find the key either
   - commented out in your `tunnelsatsv2.conf`, look for `#myPubKey` line (new subscriptions only) or
-  - in your wireguard connection details displayed via `sudo wg show | grep "public key"`
+  - in your wireguard connection details extracted by running `sudo wg show | grep "public key"`
 - click "Query Key Info" to fetch your current valid date
 - select the desired term extension of your choice (it is appended to the current expiry)
 - click "Update Subscription" and pay the lightning invoice